AndrewADev/gen-list-spacy/README.md

 ## Via `pip` and virtual environment (legacy)

-Previous recomendation (no longer supported, may be removed)
+Previous recomendation (no longer supported, will be removed)

 1. Activate the virtual env (per your OS & shell/terminal emulator)
 2. `pip install -r requirements.txt`